Help/Frequently Asked Questions

 Group Rates for Additional Services.

-If you would like to add a mother or another party member Christine has group rates where the per service rates are discounted
+If you would like to add another party member, Christine has group rates where the per service rates are discounted

 — the more services she does in one appointment, up to 3 total makeup and hairs, all in the same room, the lower the average per service cost for everyone.

-— Bride Makeup and Hair and 1 Bridal Party member with both makeup and hair is $360 total and require approx. 3 – 3 1/2 hours).
+— 1- Makeup and Hair and 1 Party member with both makeup AND hair is $360 total and require approx. 3 – 3 1/2 hours).

-— Bride Makeup and Hair and 3 Bridal Party members makeup and hair is $610 total and require approx. 5 1/2 – 6 hours).
+— 1- Makeup and Hair and 3 Bridal Party members makeup and hair is $610 total and require approx. 5 1/2 – 6 hours).

 __NOTE: Christine is also available at 8 hour, 10 hour and 12 hour day rates.
 Please request a quote if this is of interest to you.